Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ### Some useful NUMBER statements

 We don't have to memorize all the statements shown below.
-It is just important to know that these functions "exist".
+It is just important to know that these functions **exist**.
 If you forget them, just google "SQL number functions"

 #### Simple calculations are available!

 ### Some useful STRING statements

 Again, we don't have to memorize all the statements shown below.
-Let's just remember that they "exist".
+Let's just remember that they **exist**.
 We can search by googling "SQL string functions"

 ## Part 2-5. `GROUP BY` / `SELECT` in `SELECT` : sub-query!